 In order for the spa to heat, a pump needs to circulate water through the heater.
 The pump that performs this function is known as the "heater pump."
 The heater pump can be either a 2-speed pump (Pump 1) or a circulation pump.

-If the heater pump is a 2-Speed Pump 1, READY Mode will circulate water every 1/2 hour, using Pump 1 Low, in order to maintain a constant water temperature, heat as needed, and refresh the temperature display.
+If the heater pump is a 2-Speed Pump 1, Ready Mode will circulate water every 1/2 hour, using Pump 1 Low, in order to maintain a constant water temperature, heat as needed, and refresh the temperature display.
 This is known as "polling."

-REST Mode will only allow heating during programmed filter cycles.
+Rest Mode will only allow heating during programmed filter cycles.
 Since polling does not occur, the temperature display may not show a current temperature until the heater pump has been running for a minute or two.

-While Pump 1 High can be turned on and off, Pump 1 Low will run until set temperature is reached, or 1 hour has passed.
+When the heater pump has come on automatically (for example for heating) you can switch between low speed and high speed but you cannot turn the heater pump off.

-Circulation Mode (See Page 8, under Pumps, for other circulation modes)
+Circulation Mode

 If the spa is configured for 24HR circulation, the heater pump generally runs continuously.
 Since the heater pump is always running, the spa will maintain set temperature and heat as needed in Ready Mode, without polling.

-In Rest Mode, the spa will only heat to set temperature during programmed filter times, even though the water is being filtered constantly when in Circulation Mode.
+In Rest Mode, the spa will only heat to set temperature during programmed filter times, even though the water is being filtered constantly when in 24HR circulation mode.